Veedrac/Sublime-Extras/readme.md

 This joins selections together.
 It will join within lines if within_lines is True (default) and there is at least one line with multiple selections.

 This will, therefore, turn [som`e` te`x`t] into [som`e tex`t].
-The main uses for this involve creating selections with selection storage, alligning and restoring.
+The main uses for this involve creating selections with selection storage, aligning and restoring.
 In the example above with aligning cursors, if the selections had been saved beforehand and restored afterwards you'd have something like this:

 ```json
 { "keys": [▮"alt+2"▮],       "command": "every_nth_selection", "args": {"n": 2, "filter": "keep"   } },